jangcom/jac2dat/README.md

     --out_xl_freeze_panes=cell (default: B2)
         The cell at which the panes will be frozen in an Excel output file.

+    --out_csv_xl_subheads
+        Divide the data headings into name and unit components in .csv and .xlsx output files.

     --noyn
         Run the program without prompting a y/n selection message.